- Brand name

-If you have not told your doctor about any of the above, tell him/her before you are given Zinforo.
+If you/your child have not told the doctor about any of the above, tell him/her before you/your child are given Zinforo.

 Taking other medicines

-Tell your doctor, nurse or pharmacist if you are taking any other medicines, including any that you get without a prescription from your pharmacy, supermarket or health food shop.
+Tell the doctor, nurse or pharmacist if you/your child are taking any other medicines, including any that you get without a prescription from the pharmacy, supermarket or health food shop.